See Which Montgomery County Towns Are Among Top 10 Best Places to Live in Pennsylvania

-Conshohocken and Collegeville are among the ten best places to live in Pennsylvania for 2020, writes Chris Kolmar for the HomeSnacks.
+Conshohocken and Collegeville are among the ten best places to live in Pennsylvania, writes Chris Kolmar for the HomeSnacks.

 To compile the ranking, HomeSnacks looked at 170 towns in Pennsylvania that have more than 5,000 residents.